 - Allow enough practice time and patience in order to encourage new participants to join who are necessary for sustenance of RDF in future.

-2. Financial grant from OSA National to Chapters for RDF and viability:
+Financial grant to OSA Chapters for RDF and their viability.

 - The finances are a matter of concern for some small chapters.
 So far the festivals are being done by the Chapters along with one of their regular programs – thus the costs ($2000 on average) are absorbed by the local Chapters, except $500 grant from OSA National.